tuskyapp/Tusky/doc/ViewModelInterface.md

 ### Model the difference between fallible and infallible actions

-An infallible action is one either cannot fail, or, can fail, but there are no user-visible changes to the UI.
+An infallible action either cannot fail, or, can fail but there are no user-visible changes to the UI.

-Conversely, a fallible action is one that can fail and the user should be notified.
+Conversely, a fallible action can fail and the user should be notified.

 I've found it helpful to distinguish between the two at the type level, as it simplifies error handling in the Fragment.